Fall 2025 Legal Studies Courses

 Gateway Courses

-Legal St/Soc 131: Criminal Justice in America
+Legal St./Soc 131: Criminal Justice in America

 Statistics

-Economics 310: Statistics: Measurement in Economics
+Econ 310: Measurement in Economics

-Ed Pol 209: Quantitative Methods for Education (dars exception needed)
+Ed Pol 209: Introduction to Quantitative Methods

 General Business 306: Business Analytics